 A group of Krites – small balls of fur with teeth and a ferocious temperament – escape from an asteroid prison and head for Earth aboard a stolen ship.
 Two polymorphic bounty hunters come in pursuit.
 On Earth, the Krite ship comes down on the Brown family’s farm near the small town of Grover’s Bend.
 In a rapid space of time, the Browns find themselves holed up by wild alien creatures.

-There were three sequels: – Critters 2 (1988), Critters 3 (1991), which is the best of the series and features a young Leonard DiCaprio, and Critters 4 (1992).
+There were four sequels: – Critters 2 (1988), Critters 3 (1991), which is the best of the series and features a young Leonard DiCaprio, and Critters 4 (1992).
 Actor Don Opper is the common factor in all of these.
+The series was later revived with Critters Attack!
+(2019).

-Since his debut here, Stephen Herek has gone on to make several other genre films, including the highly entertaining Bill and Ted’s Excellent Adventure (1989), the live-action remake of 101 Dalmatians (1996), the romantic film Life or Something Like It (2002) wherein Angelina Jolie receives a prophecy of her death, and Dead Like Me: Life After Death (2009) based on the tv series about grim reapers.
+Since his debut here, Stephen Herek has gone on to make several other genre films, including the highly entertaining Bill and Ted’s Excellent Adventure (1989), the live-action remake of 101 Dalmatians (1996), the romantic film Life or Something Like It (2002) wherein Angelina Jolie receives a prophecy of her death, Dead Like Me: Life After Death (2009) based on the tv series about grim reapers and Afterlife of the Party (2021).
 Herek has made various other mainstream films including the likes of Don’t Tell Mom the Babysitter’s Dead (1991), The Mighty Ducks (1992), The Three Musketeers (1993), Mr Holland’s Opus (1995), Holy Man (1998) and Rock Star (2001), which are generally competent if mostly lightweight.